Rosamistika/Fake_news_political/README.md

 The training of large language models (LLMs) often involves outsourcing data moderation and labeling tasks to workers in countries like Kenya and Uganda, who are paid low wages to review highly toxic and traumatic content.
 Moral Injury and Exploitation: The ethical cost of 'cleaning' the internet is disproportionately borne by precarious workers in the Global South.

+# Why it Matters.
+Political misinformation isn’t just annoying it shapes opinions, polarizes communities and influences elections.
+By building this model, we show how AI can step in as an early warning system for:

+flagging suspicious news

+filtering low-quality information

+improving digital media literacy

 # Conclusion: Contextualized and Human-Centric AI
 For AI in African media detection to be truly responsible and effective, it must adopt a human-centric and context-specific approach.
 This means:
 Developing Local Datasets: Investing in datasets that capture the linguistic, political, and cultural diversity of the continent.
 Augmentation over Automation: Using AI to augment the capacity of local journalists and fact-checkers, rather than attempting full automation which risks errors.
 Promoting Digital Literacy: Integrating media and digital literacy programs alongside the deployment of AI tools to empower citizens to critically evaluate information themselves.
 African-Led Regulation: Avoiding the wholesale adoption of Western AI regulation and instead establishing frameworks rooted in African values (like the principle of Ubuntu) that prioritize human rights, fairness, and inclusion.